 Survival vs. Co-creation

-Survival responses are linked to the sympathetic nervous system and the reptilian brain.
-It only chooses between reactions of fight, flight or freeze.
-By repeating these reactions of survival, they become established and ‘second-nature’.
+Survival responses are linked to the sympathetic nervous system and the reptilian brain, which only chooses between fight, flight, or freeze reactions.
+By repeating these reactions of survival, they become established and second nature.

-Changing the breathing pattern is one of the ways we can re-engage the parasympathetic nervous system (responsible for rest, digestion and healing), rather than being subject to triggered reactions which we would not choose consciously.
+Becoming aware, and changing the breathing pattern is one of the ways we can break this perpetual loop, and re-engage the parasympathetic nervous system (responsible for rest, digestion, and healing).
+It opens us up to conscious co-creation.

-Changing the breathing pattern by slowing down and deepening the breath, allowing the exhales to become long and smooth and soft, and the inhales full, active and even, restores the ability to choose our response in a conscious, creative manner, rather than re-act in habituated ways.
+Changing the breathing pattern by slowing down and deepening the breath, allowing the exhales to become long and smooth, and the inhales active and even, restores the ability to choose our response in a conscious, creative manner, rather than re-act in habituated ways.